Nightdive Studios: Founding and System Shock 2 (2012–2013)

-Subsequent history (2013–present)
+Subsequent projects (2013–present)

 In 2014, Night Dive Studios re-released 28 edutainment games from Humongous Entertainment, as well as the adventure game Bad Mojo.
 The company also generated speculation that it might be planning to re-release The Operative: No One Lives Forever, as news sources took notice of a Night Dive Studios trademark filing that included material referencing the No One Lives Forever franchise.
 Kick responded to these rumors by saying that the company could not comment on future releases for the time being.
 Kick later revealed that they had indeed been working on trying to acquire the publishing rights for both No One Lives Forever and its sequel, to the point where they had the original source code to construct a remake of the title, but could not get the three companies with stake in the games' IP, Activision, 20th Century Fox, and Warner Bros., to negotiate the rights.